ryansafner/website_test_academia/content/publication/honor-among-thieves.md

 - "2"
 summary: From 1790 to 1891, the United States prevented foreign authors from obtaining domestic copyright protection, implicitly subsidizing a domestic reprinting industry.
 With foreign works a “free” and unprotected resource, American publishers created a system of voluntary norms, known as “trade courtesy” to create and enforce psuedo- property rights in uncopyrighted foreign works, simulating the effects of legal copyright protection.
 This paper analyzes this system using the Bloomington School’s Institutional Analysis and Design (IAD) framework to under- stand its effectiveness, and pitfalls, in managing the commons of unprotected foreign works in 19th Century America.
 tags:
+- copyright
+- intellectual property
-- copyright, intellectual property, economic history
+- economic history
 title: "Honor Among Thieves: How 19th Century American Pirate Publishers Simulated Copyright Protection"
 ---